marcopennekamp/lore/specification/types.md

 - A **lower bound** (`V >: Lower`) is the least possible type that a type variable may contain.
 Any type assigned to the variable must be a supertype of the lower bound.
 - An **upper bound** (`V <: Upper`) is the greatest possible type that a type variable may contain.
 Any type assigned to the variable must be a subtype of the upper bound.

-A **type variable declaration** can occur in the signature of a function, and will be applicable to traits and structs in a future version of Lore as well.
+A **type variable declaration** can occur in the signature of functions, traits, structs, and type aliases.
 Bounds are defined in the type variable declaration.
 Any **usage** of a type variable implicitly assumes that the type assigned to the variable is the same as all other points of use.
+This is checked during type variable assignment.